INCATools/relation-graph/README.md

         Input OWL ontology
   --output-file  <filename>
         File to stream output triples to.
-  --mode  <RDF|OWL>
+  --mode  <RDF|OWL|TSV>
         Configure style of triples to be output.
 RDF mode is the default; each existential relation is collapsed to a single direct triple.
+TSV mode outputs the same triples as RDF mode, but as TSV, compacting IRIs using an optional prefixes file.
   --property  <IRI>
         Property to restrict output relations to.
 Provide option multiple times for multiple properties.
+If no properties are provided (via CLI or file), then all properties found in the ontology will be used.
   --properties-file  <filename>
         File containing line-separated property IRIs to restrict output relations to.
+If no properties are provided (via CLI or file), then all properties found in the ontology will be used.
   --output-subclasses  <bool>
         Include entailed rdfs:subClassOf or owl:equivalentClass relations in output (default false) --reflexive-subclasses  <bool>